jonjohnsonjr/dagdotdev/cmd/apk/README.md

-# `oci.dag.dev`
+# `apk.dag.dev`

-This is a web server for exploring the contents of an OCI registry.
+This is a web server for exploring the contents of an APK repository.

 In the future, it may be all the best kinds of dags.